mikee47/IFS/README.rst

    Sming provides the :sample:`Basic_IFS` sample application which gives a worked example of this.

-Various IFS implementations are provided:
+The following basic IFS implementations are provided in this library:

 :cpp:class:`IFS::FWFS::FileSystem`
    Firmware Filesystem.
 It is designed to support all features  of IFS, whereas other filesystems may only use a subset.

-:cpp:class:`IFS::SPIFFS::FileSystem`
-   SPIFFS filesystem.
-The metadata feature is used to store extended file attributes.

 :cpp:class:`IFS::HYFS::FileSystem`
    Hybrid filesystem.
-Uses FWFS as the root filesystem, with SPIFFS 'layered' on top.
+Uses FWFS as the read-only root filesystem, with a writeable filesystem 'layered' on top.

    When a file is opened for writing it is transparently copied to the SPIFFS partition so it can be updated.
    Wiping the SPIFFS partition reverts the filesystem to its original state.